RinoReyns/CrossPlatformVstHost/README.md

       - [ ] Integrate better wave reader
       - [ ] Clean up code in vst host lib
       - [ ] Build solution for ARM
+      - [ ] Create Render/Capture manager class.
+Its design should allow to use it for any OS.
+      - [ ] Work on Render and Capture implementation for Windows

 1. Windows OS